I believe that every nonprofit should launch its own podcast, and so does this episode’s guest.

 I’ll share with you.
 The other thing that I love about podcasting is it really allows whoever’s doing the podcasting, nonprofit, for-profit, just as a hobby, whatever, um, it really allows people to niche down in a way that just general broadcasting does not.
 And I’ll share with you my own podcast journey, which started actually unlike you with this great idea of, hey, we should be in podcasting, but I don’t really listen to them.
 Started listening to podcast way back, I was an early adopter Matthew in 2005 and 2006.
 And, um, when I started listening, this was back in the day and I did not have an iPhone.
 So this is, so this is back in the day when I would actually have to.
 Um, and, and let me also say that I play in an obscure sport.
-So I do Brazilian Jujitsu, which maybe is not as obscure now, but it really was pretty obscure and the early knots and so, and so, like I was on a forum and I was like, Ooh, there’s a, there’s a Jujitsu podcast.
+So I do Brazilian Jujitsu, which maybe is not as obscure now, but it really was pretty obscure and the early knots and so, and so, like I was on a forum and I was like, Ooh, there’s a Jujitsu podcast.

 Dolph Goldenburg: (13:24)

 How do I get this podcast?
-And so I used to have to go to the website, download it to my computer, and then attach my zoom with a wire to my computer and transfer like this 100-megabyte file from my, from my computer onto my zoom, and then I could leave.
+And so I used to have to go to the website, download it to my computer, and then attach my zoom with a wire to my computer and transfer like this 100-megabyte file, from my computer onto my zoom, and then I could leave.
 And I used to live in Philly, right across the river from Jersey.
 So, you know, you know, so, so then I could ride Septa and listen to my Jujitsu podcast when I was on Septa.
 And, um, and, and, but I remember like, it gave me such, this sense of like connection to the broader Jujitsu world that I had not had up to that point.
 And I also remember thinking, um, I, I have no idea how anyone would ever create a podcast, but this is really super cool.
 And so that’s kind of where my podcasting journey started was, was, you know, this sudden realization of, oh, podcasting allows you to really niche down.
 So you know, so and that, and that’s frankly what most nonprofits do.
 So the vast majority of nonprofits are not, you know, $100 million, you know, organizations.
 They’re typically 100,000 to maybe if they’re lucky, $1 million organizations and they have a, they have a pretty narrow niche, whether it’s within their community or nationally or whatever.
 And podcasting really lets you hit that niche.
 Exactly.
 And then what’s more, build a tribe around that niche.

 Mathew Passy: (14:43)

 Absolutely.
-I mean there is something to be said about shows that can garner millions and millions of downloads, but there, there’s more to be said about the show that can garner a thousand downloads and 900 of those downloads are high quality rabid fans of what you are doing, who will engage, react, respond, um, you know, and get involved.
+I mean there is something to be said about shows that can garner millions and millions of downloads, but there, there’s more to be said about the show that can garner a thousand downloads and 900 of those downloads are high-quality rabid fans of what you are doing, who will engage, react, respond you know, and get involved.
 There’s, there’s actually this a guy who owns the horse radio network.
-Uh, his name is Glen, the Geeky, the, he’s very famous within the podcasting space.
+Uh, his name is Glen, the Geeky, he’s very famous within the podcasting space.
 And I remember him telling me that even though he has a show that does almost a million downloads a day or something, some crazy number, his most profitable show is the tiniest one because it is so niche and nobody else in the world is talking to this community the way he is that advertisers will pay him such a high premium.
 And I know nonprofits are not necessarily about that kind of, you know, lifestyle, but still it’s just, it’s a lesson to be learned that I’d rather have an engaged audience,